 Prefers lightly shaded conditions and slightly moist soil that doesn't dry out.

-Forms low, compact rosettes of hairy leaves and will self-seed but in a well-behaved way.
+Forms low, compact rosettes of hairy leaves from which tall thin stems hold the flowers.
+Will self-seed but in a well-behaved way.

 Common name(s): Pocketbook Flower, Slipper Flower, Lady's Purse, Slipperwort